zoran-cuckovic/beautiful-jekyll/_posts/2019-03-06-qgis-shadows.md

 ## Download

-The script can be [downloaded directly](https://github.com/zoran-cuckovic/QGIS-raster-shading/archive/master.zip) or from [GitHub repository](https://github.com/zoran-cuckovic/QGIS-raster-shading/).
+The script can be [downloaded directly](https://github.com/zoran-cuckovic/QGIS-raster-shading/archive/script.zip) or from [GitHub repository](https://github.com/zoran-cuckovic/QGIS-raster-shading/).
 Problems and issues can be signalled in the same repository.

 Happy mapping!

-## PS.
-Kickstarter campaign for QGIS shading
-I'm proposing to integrate this algorithm in QGIS processing toolbox, which would need some extra work.
-If you think the idea is cool, do support the initiative on Kickstarter:
-<iframe src="https://www.kickstarter.com/projects/archaeology/terrain-shading-plugin-for-qgis/widget/card.html?v=2" width="220" height="420" frameborder="0" scrolling="no"></iframe>